Here’s the ever-growing list of hand sanitizers the U.S. government says not to use

-Although hand sanitizers have been one of the most used products to combat COVID-19, certain sanitizers might be dangerous according to the U.S. Food & Drug Administration.
+Although hand sanitizers have been one of the most used products to combat COVID-19, certain sanitizers might be dangerous, according to the U.S. Food & Drug Administration.

 The FDA says that certain hand sanitizers might contain methanol or other toxic forms of alcohol.
-Methanol can be toxic when absorbed into the skin according to the FDA.
-Since last month, The FDA found 34 brands of contaminated hand sanitizer and the list continues to grow.
+Methanol can be toxic when absorbed into the skin, according to the FDA.
+Since last month, the FDA found 34 brands of contaminated hand sanitizer, and the list continues to grow.
 As of July 20, 69 varieties of sanitizer have been recalled.

 - To get the full list of hand sanitizers to avoid, click here.